 Senior caregivers, also referred to as companions or in-home assistance health aides, are in increasing demand to meet the senior home care needs of our aging baby boomers.
 Senior caregivers can provide necessary support services to seniors with functional or mobility limitations, and mild cognitive impairment; this allows seniors to continue to live independently.

 When a family needs senior assistance at home, they are typically faced with the complex choices in engaging a home health or senior care giver.
-There are an increasing number of senior home care agencies that provide fully screened and insured care providers for a fee.
+There are an increasing number of senior home care agencies that provide fully screened and ensured care providers for a fee.
 There is also the option of privately hiring a senior home care giver and negotiating background checks, salary, taxes and work agreements independently without the added fees.